James L. McIntyre: Mayor

 Unimpressed by the calibre of those putting themselves forward to replace Walter Harry who was not re-offering as mayor in 1959, McIntyre considered leaving city politics altogether after his one term.
 However, he was persuaded to run for the mayor's chair instead.

 McIntyre's campaign was based on transformational ideas intended to reform city administration and modernize the city in reaction to what he saw as a compliant old-boys club culture in the city.

 Prior to announcing his intentions, McIntyre laid out an agenda for civic reform in a speech to the Lion's Club on October 28, 1959, in which he railed against the "almost complete lack of long-range city administrative planning."
 Specifically he cited the absence of a retirement plan for city employees, the need for council to receive regular spending updates, and the need for citywide approaches to recreation and transit planning.
 He criticized what he saw as the parochial interests of city councillors, saying "actually we have no ward problems – just ward politicians."

 Officially launching his campaign on October 30, 1959, he said "I have been encouraged to stand for this office by the many ratepayers who believe it is time the mayor’s chair was occupied by a young man who is unafraid to express his opinion on current topics regardless of the opposition and will inquire into every detail of civic administration … even if it means changing practices of long-standing."

 Again, despite running only a modest campaign, he was elected with 37 per cent of the vote in a field of four candidates including two senior members of council.
 At 33, he became the city's youngest mayor at that time.

 McIntyre was re-elected to another two-year term in 1961.
 He was again re-elected in 1963 for a term that was limited to only one year due to the provincially-ordered amalgamation of Sault Ste.
 Marie, Tarentorus and Korah townships.
 McIntyre attracted a greater number of total votes in each of his subsequent campaigns: 7,481 (52 per cent of the vote) in 1961 and 8,037 (63 per cent of the vote) in 1963.

+On August 4, 1964, McIntyre announced that he would not seek re-election in that fall's municipal election.
+In a prepared statement he cited the time demands of the job, and his expectation that these would only increase with the amalgamation of the city with Korah and Tarentorus townships the following year.
+He wanted to spend more time with family and settle his conscious about having to ask for so much time away from his regular job with Air Canada.
+He also hinted that he was seriously considering being a candidate in the next federal election.

+McIntyre served as mayor until January 11, 1965, when his successor, Alexander Harry was sworn in.